 Wetsuits Add Flotation

-Wetsuits can easily provide an extra 5 lbs of flotation plus it is excellent padding.
-If we compare a person wearing a high float life jacket (26 lbs) and wetsuit (5 lbs) to another one in just a low float jacket with hardware (15 lbs) is 30.4% less time underwater or 44% longer depending upon the way you do the math.
+Wetsuits can easily provide an extra 5 lbs of flotation plus excellent padding in case you fall out of the raft.
+A person wearing a high float rafting life jacket (26 lbs) and wetsuit (5 lbs) compared with another person in just a low float jacket with hardware (15 lbs) will see 30.4% less time underwater or 44% longer depending upon the way you do the math.
 That means being underwater for 10 seconds instead of almost 15 seconds.
 While each individual addition and subtraction to flotation may seem to be small, they add up.

 Maintaining your Life Jacket

-Also, make sure to not compress the foam.
+Also, rinse PFDs in clean water after muddy rafting trips and salt water kayaking excursions.
+Life jackets need to be totally dry before putting away.
+Finally, make sure to not compress the foam.
 Sitting on your vest or even worse storing it under something heavy will compress the foam and cause it to loose some of its flotation power.

 When to Replace your Life Jacket

-Hopefully this article has you thinking a little more about the importance of being prepared to swim whitewater.
-Having a life jacket with extra flotation, minimizing the weight in your pockets and minimizing drag on your body will give you the best opportunity to have an uneventful swim in the river.
+Hopefully this article on PFDs and flotation has you thinking a little more about the importance of being prepared to swim whitewater.
+Having a life jacket with extra flotation, minimizing the weight in your pockets and minimizing drag on your body will give you the best opportunity to have an uneventful swim when rafting.
 Please send me a note if you have any questions or comments.